NutriCare:

 Aim One

-To adapt an evidence-based nutrition intervention program under the 5As framework (Ask, Advise, Assess, Assist, and Arrange) – the NutriCare program – to streamline vulnerable patients with lung cancer into nutritional care; and to evaluate the implementation of integrating NutriCare into oncology care by measuring: (a) participation; (b) retention; (c) patient compliance with the intervention components; and (d) compliance of the oncology healthcare team to deliver the intervention in outpatient oncology clinics.
+The study evaluated the implementation of integrating NutriCare into oncology care by measuring: (a) participation; (b) retention; (c) patient compliance with the intervention components; and (d) compliance of the oncology healthcare team in delivering the intervention in outpatient oncology clinics.

 Aim Two